jonfoo9/nem-parser/README.md

 Add ability to directly integrate with SQL DBs

 ## Input Validation
-More robust validation of NEM12 format rules beyond just checking record types of 200/300.
+More robust validation of NEM12 format rules beyond just checking record types of 200/300, file formats, if the file is empty.
+We can write more robust validation classes with NEM12 specific validation.

 ## Configuration
 Add ability for external configuration to change behaviour of application when the 2 above features have been added